maxitect/search-engine/README.md

 A search engine which takes in queries and produces a list of relevant documents using two tower architecture, trained on MS MARCO.

+Semantic search is a data searching technique that focuses on understanding the contextual meaning and intent behind a user’s search query, rather than only matching keywords.

 ## Deliverable

 - Inputs: a query, of any length